dortania/OpenCore-Legacy-Patcher/docs/UPDATE.md

 To check what version of OpenCore bootloader and the Patcher you're currently running, open the OCLP application and navigate to `Settings -> App` and look for "Booted Information".
 Alternatively you can check the version from Terminal using the following commands.

+Check the status and version of root patches from `Post Install Volume Patch` section in the main menu.

 ```bash
 # OpenCore Version
 nvram 4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:opencore-version